interweave-hq/studio/lib/parsers/README.md

     -   Note: using `row` as a value in a `get` `Request.uri` will not work, because there is no data available yet.
 -   `row`
     -   The data from the currently selected row.
 If the data is not visisble, it won't be accessible.
+-   `formData`
+    -   The data collected from the form.
+Only available after a `create` or `update` operation.
+    -   Only keys accessible in your form are reachable here.
+So if you try to access `{formData.id}` and id is not specified in the form, the request will fail.
+    -   To use the entire object, just address the object withoout a key
+        -   `request_body: {formData}`

 ## Usage